dmartin13/nfs3-unity-importer/README.md

 ## What is Need For Speed III - Unity Importer

 The Need For Speed III Unity Importer is an editor plug-in for the Unity Engine to import race tracks from the computer game Need For Speed III Hot Pursuite.
 All files are converted into "Unity-understandable" files so that the track can be edited inside the Unity Editor.
 For each imported track, a scene is created with all track contents.
 The tool works on Linux, Windows, MacOS.
-It supports the legacy render pipeline (built-in), the universal render pipeline (URP), High Definition Renderpipeline (HDRP) planed for future.
+It supports the legacy render pipeline (built-in) and the universal render pipeline (URP).

 **Special Thanks:**